-Boys join Cub Scouting because they want to have fun.
-For boys, however, fun means a lot more than just having a good time.
-“Fun” is a boy’s code word for the satisfaction he gets from meeting challenges, having friends, feeling good about himself, and feeling he is important to other people.
-While the boys are having fun and doing things they like to do, they also learn new things, discover and master new skills, gain self-confidence, and develop strong friendships.
+Youth join Cub Scouting because they want to have fun.
+Fun means a lot more than just having a good time.
+“Fun” is a code word for the satisfaction one gets from meeting challenges, making friends, feeling good about yourself, and feeling important to other people.
+While the scouts are having fun and doing things they like to do, they also learn new things, discover and master new skills, gain self-confidence, and develop strong friendships.

 Cub Scouting Provides Adventure

-Cub Scouting helps fulfill a boy’s desire for adventure and allows him to use his vivid imagination while taking part in skits, games, field trips, service projects, outdoor activities, and more.
-A variety of adventure themes let a boy play the role of an astronaut, clown, explorer, scientist, or other exciting character.
-Boys find adventure in exploring the outdoors, learning about nature, and gaining a greater appreciation for our beautiful world.
+Cub Scouting helps fulfill a kid’s desire for adventure and allows them to use his vivid imagination while taking part in skits, games, field trips, service projects, outdoor activities, and more.
+A variety of adventure themes let a youth play the role of an astronaut, clown, explorer, scientist, or other exciting character.
+Scouts find adventure in exploring the outdoors, learning about nature, and gaining a greater appreciation for our beautiful world.

 Cub Scouting Promotes Diversity

-In Cub Scouting, boys may learn to interact in a group that may include boys of various ethnicities, income levels, religions, and levels of physical ability.
-By having fun together and working as a group toward common goals, Cub Scouts learn the importance of not only getting along, but also of working side by side with other boys of different races, classes, religions, cultures, etc.
+In Cub Scouting, boys and girls may learn to interact in a group that may include yout of various ethnicities, income levels, religions, and levels of physical ability.
+By having fun together and working as a group toward common goals, Cub Scouts learn the importance of not only getting along, but also of working side by side with others who may be of different races, classes, religions, cultures, etc.

 Cub Scouting Provides a Year-Round Program

 Cub Scouting has no specific “season”—it’s a year-round program.
 While spring and summer pack activities are informal and there are many activities that Cub Scouts do outdoors, there’s still plenty of fun to be had in the fall and winter: the pinewood derby, blue and gold banquet, skits, stunts, craft projects, and indoor games help to round out an entire year of fun and activities.